BFreitas16/Network-Security/README.md

 Report: [`Firewalls & AAA`](firewalls_and_aaa_report.pdf)
 Config file: [`Firewalls & AAA Configuration`](firewalls_and_aaa_configs.txt)

-This report addresses Firewalls and AAA which stands for Authentication, Authorization and Accounting (basically, is a framework used to control who is permitted to use the network resources - authentication - what they are authorized to do - authorization - and capture the actions performed while accessing the network - accounting).
+This report discusses Firewalls and AAA which stands for Authentication, Authorization and Accounting (basically, is a framework used to control who is permitted to use the network resources - authentication - what they are authorized to do - authorization - and capture the actions performed while accessing the network - accounting).
 Topics covered:
 * Classical Firewalls
 * Zone Based Policy Firewalls